 With the dome design, the home was also more resistant to hurricanes.
-They have withstood 3 Hurricanes since being built, but the beach and sand erosion destabilized the foundation.
+They withstood 3 Hurricanes since being built, but the beach and sand erosion destabilized the foundation.
 The first hurricane to affect the domes was Hurricane Andrew in 1992.
-The dome's walls and structure withstood, but the windows blew out causing the interior to be destroyed.
+The dome’s walls and structure withstood, but the windows blew out causing the interior to be destroyed.

-Originally built 20 feet from the water, the storms and beach erosion have been sinking the structures into the sea.
+Originally built 20 feet from the water, the storms and beach erosion have been sinking the structures into the sea

 By 2004, the domes were at the water’s edge.
 In 2005, the domes were sold with plans from the new owner to move them inland and renovating the interior.
 Then Hurricane Wilma came through the area further eroding the beachfront, making the dome’s foundation completely unstable.
 The owner wanted to save the home by moving it, but the plans were not approved by code enforcement and agencies.
 In 2007, the owner was given the option to either demolish the house or remove it completely.
 He has been refusing and growing fines to nearly 1 million dollars from Collier County in the years since for not demolishing the property.

-See The Domes of Florida before they are gone
+The Domes of Florida are now gone

 In 2017, all 6 domes were still above water.
 Then Hurricane Irma hit in 2017 and sank 2 of the domes.
 Then came Hurricane Ian in 2022, which took the last 4 domes.